 FOCUS Greater Syracuse highlights 20 communitywide achievements as the organization marks its 20th year.
 These 20 are a glimpse of how far we have come since the 1998 community vision sessions identified 87 goals.
 These accomplishments show what can be done and has been done, not necessarily by FOCUS, but by Forging Our Community’s United Strength.
 MORE of the 87 Goals

 Teaching Citizenship may be the goal nearest and dearest to the heart of FOCUS Greater Syracuse, which has as its mission enabling citizens, organizations, and government to work together to enhance the quality of our lives and our economic future.
 Each year FOCUS and Syracuse University sponsor a Citizens Academy that brings together a class of 35 to 40 people interested in how government works.
 They meet over dinner and spend an evening each week for eight weeks discussing local government concerns with the officials who make decisions that shape our future.
-The 2018 Academy class has been chosen and applications are closed.
-You can apply for the Academy in June and July of 2019.
+The application period for the class runs from May through July with decisions made in August.
+Classes traditionally run in September and October.

 And each month FOCUS sponsors a free public forum to discuss issues.
 These efforts convey the responsibility we each have to help make this a better place to be.